docker/docs/content/manuals/subscription/details.md

 > plans still apply to your account until you renew.
 For more details,
 > see [Announcing Upgraded Docker
 > Plans](https://www.docker.com/blog/november-2024-updated-plans-announcement/).
-The following describes some of the key features included with your legacy Docker Core, Docker Build Cloud, and Docker Scout subscriptions:
+The following describes some of the key features included with your Legacy Docker plans:

 ![Docker Core subscription diagram](./images/subscription-diagram.webp)